Castux/code-club/onitama/README.md

 With this notation, Top's pawns start on row 1, and Bottom's pawns start on row 5.

-The server accepts moves following this format:
+The server accepts moves (and broadcasts them) following this format:

 `<card> <origin> <destination>`